AniGEA/Crowdfunding_ETL/README.md

 ## Instructions

-The instructions for this mini project are divided into the following subsections:
+The instructions for this mini-project are divided into the following subsections:
 Create the Category and Subcategory DataFrames
 Create the Campaign DataFrame
 Create the Contacts DataFrame